cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

 Tutorial 6 C++: Working with multiple components
 ================================================

+**TODO** The code doesn't match the instructions - waiting for the variable parent issues to be sorted out.

 The outline for this tutorial is shown on the :ref:`Tutorial 6<tutorial6>` page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 6 in Python<tutorial6_py>` page instead.